apify/apify-docs/sources/platform/console/index.md

 ### Forgotten password

-In case you forgot your password, you can click on the **Forgot your password?** link which will redirect you to the [forgot password page](https://console.apify.com/forgot-password).
-There you will need to enter your email address and click on the **Reset password** button.
-We will then send an email to the address connected to your account with a link to the password reset page which will allow you to change your password.
+In case you forgot your password, you can click on the **Forgot your password?** link, which will redirect you to the [forgot password page](https://console.apify.com/forgot-password).
+There, you will need to enter your email address and click on the **Reset password** button.
+We will then send an email to the address connected to your account with a link to the password reset page, which will allow you to change your password.

 ![Apify console forgotten password page](./images/console-forgotten-password-page.png)